Ar05h/Poaching-Detection-App/README.md

-# Wildlife-Poaching-Detection-App
+# Poaching-Detection-App
 Individual project for senior capstone class.
-A mobile application was developed to help detect wildlife poaching using AI-powered analysis of images, sounds, and location data.
+A mobile application was developed to help detect poaching using AI-powered analysis of images, sounds, and location data.
 Users can upload animal photos or recordings, and the app uses AI to determine if the animal is in distress.
 Sightings are plotted on a map, with filters to show normal or abnormal reports.
 The app is built using React Native and Expo for the frontend, Node.js for the backend, and OpenAI APIs for media analysis.

 <img width="1179" height="2556" alt="IMG_8892" src="https://github.com/user-attachments/assets/9442be8c-7923-4a7a-ba6c-793b3b603f12" />